Andy McLean, Director

 Mark White, Director

-Mark is a security and justice, governance, conflict and peacebuilding specialist with 15 years’ experience of designing, managing and evaluating complex DFID and HMG programmes.
-He has worked in a range of fragile and conflict affected states in Sub-Saharan Africa, Asia, North Africa and the Former Soviet Union.
-Mark was formerly Principal for Governance, Security & Justice at Coffey International Development, Deputy Head of the UK Government’s Conflict, Stability and Security Fund, and Deputy Head of the UK Stabilisation Unit. firstname.lastname@example.org
+Mark is a security and justice, governance and peacebuilding specialist with 20 years’ experience of designing, managing and evaluating donor-funded programmes.
+Recent experience includes leading research and analysis projects across West Africa for the UK Government, evaluating justice programmes for donors in Bhutan and Myanmar, and leading a peacebuilding programme working with civil society in Georgia.
+Mark was formerly Principal for Governance, Security & Justice at Coffey International Development, Deputy Head of the UK Government’s Conflict, Stability and Security Fund, and Deputy Head of the UK Stabilisation Unit.

 Duncan Hiscock, Associate Director